zocky/optant/README.md

 setup with commander or other more advanced tools.

 Optant can be used in two ways:
-* Simply calling `optant()` with no arguments will return an array containng two elements: the first is an array of supplied positional arguments, and the second is an object containing supplied options.
+* Simply calling `optant()` with no arguments will return an array containing two elements: the first is an array of supplied positional arguments, and the second is an object containing supplied options.
 See **Basic usage**.
 * Alternatively, you can call `optant` with a callback function that will receive the parsed arguments and options.
   Optant wil then wait for the function to return its result (or error) and output it appropriately.
 See **Advanced usage**.